A-Murchison/SharePoint-shortcuts/README.md

 SharePoint bookmarks that run JavaScript to execute helpful actions

 ## Setup

+There are two ways to get started here.
+We can either create a bookmark bar page or create a code snippet.
+Whatever works best for you.

 ### Bookmark bar
 Add a new page to the bookmark bar and add the JavaScript into the URL field.